OHSULibrary-DataScienceInstitute/BioData-Club.github.io/Code-of-Conduct.md

 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the institute.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the ODSI organizers immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact one of the DSI organizers immediately.

 The organizers will be happy to help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the institute.
 We value your attendance.